chess-fu/chess-modules/modules/pgn-parser/readme.md

 - `nag: string` The NAG string, $ followed by a number
 - `rav: MoveHistory[]` The RAV alternative play
 - `check: string` The move check or mate indicator
-- `capture: boolean` True if this was a capture
+- `captured: boolean` True if this was a capture
 - `promotion: string` Promotion type: Q, R, N, or B
 - `annotations: string` Annotations like !, ?, !?, etc
 - `comments: string[]` Comments encountered